‘The Bachelor’ Nick and Vanessa Faking Their Relationship For Fame?

 Nick Viall’s relationship with Vanessa Grimaldi isn’t off to a great start.
 Following Viall’s emotional run on The Bachelor, the two have encountered a few major bumps along the road.
 Are they faking their relationship for fame?

-OK Magazine reports that Grimaldi and Viall are no strangers to the spotlight.
+OK Magazine reported that Grimaldi and Viall are no strangers to the spotlight.
 Viall has appeared four separate times on reality dating shows, including one season of The Bachelor, two stints on The Bachelorette, and one run on Bachelor in Paradise.
 Grimaldi also has a few acting credits to her name, though she is taking a back seat to Viall’s rising star.

 Crazy couple of days.
 It's been great to finally get to fly with my babe!! ✈️ #littlethings #firsttime @iFLYluggage